adamrudolf-becube/software-testing-basics/README.md

 **Exhaustive testing** means *all* mathematically possible input combinations are tested, and *all* possible potential bugs are revealed.
 There is a theorem in [ISTQB](https://www.istqb.org/) (International Software Testing Qualifications Board) material which says that such an exhaustive test can *never* exist.
 This is not a mathematical theorem, it's more like a rule of thumb, but it is a really strong statement, and everyone who does software testing should be aware of the fact that exhaustive testing is practically impossible.

+TODO example

 ### Why is testing important

 Testing can slow down development process, therefore it is sometimes can be viewed as time-consuming and expensive activity.

 But the experience shows that the price (even in time or in money or in complexity) of finding and fixing a bug grows exponentially during the life cycle of the product.
 This means that a bug costs the most, when found by the customer in the already released product, and it is significantly cheaper to fix it during testing phase.
-But it is even cheaper (way lot cheaper) if we can catch it during development time.
+But it is even cheaper (waaay lot cheaper) if we can catch it during development time.
 To be short: the earlier we catch the problem, the better.
 And there is a huuuge difference.[1][2][3]

+TODO safety net and part form wewlc

 ### Cost to Find and Fix Issues